A04-Capstone-Group-02/movie-analysis/README.md

 ### `clustering` target

 Run the clustering pipeline.
-This target will transform the data into tf-idf matrix, fit a one-vs-rest logistic regression as the classifier and tune the parameters if specified.
+This target will pick representative sentences based on average sublinear TF-IDF score on the quality phrases, calculate document embeddings by average the Sentence-BERT embeddings of the representative sentences, and visualize the clusters.

 The configuration file for this target is `clustering.json`, which contains the following items: